barriosjorge/gmt_docs/src/software_development/isample_example.rst

 The core component behavior is specified in the component cpp file.
 The component has a periodic thread that reads input from the input ports, runs the step function and then writes output to the output ports.
-Initially, the generated step function will check whether the component is correctly configured and if so, will log the current step counter value.
+Initially, the generated step function will check whether the component is correctly configured and, if so, will log the current step counter value.

-In the following examples we will replace the basic step functionality with simulated controller behavior.
+In the following examples, we will replace the basic step functionality with simulated controller behavior.

 To edit the *Filter Wheel Controller* step function: